Pensby: History

 The name Pensby comes from Old Norse, meaning a village or settlement at a hill called "Penn".

 The "by" suffix, included in neighbouring place names such as Frankby, Greasby, and Irby, is Viking in origin.

 Over time, the name has been spelt variously as Penisby (c.1229), Penlisby (1307) and Pemmesby (1523).

 Lower Pensby was previously known as Newtown.
 This was due to the building of new houses around the turn of the twentieth century at the crossroads of Pensby Road and Gills Lane.

 The population of the village over time was recorded at 22 in 1801, 48 in 1901 and increasing significantly to 2,996 by 1951.

 Geography

 Governance

 Pensby was formerly a township in the parish of Woodchurch, in the Wirral Hundred.
 It became a civil parish in 1866.
 Historically within the county of Cheshire, it was part of the Wirral Rural District from 1894 and Wirral Urban District from 1933.
+On 1 April 1974 the parish was abolished.
 Further changes occurred on 1 April 1974, when local government reorganisation resulted in most of Wirral, including Pensby, transfer from Cheshire to the newly formed metropolitan county of Merseyside.